- June 9, 2020

 Here is an example of merging text with a hyphen (“-“) in between:

 The biggest drawback of CONCATENATE is that you cannot merge an array of cells together.
-Rather, you have to manually select each cell to merge.
-A later update by Microsoft solved the problem with the (for Excel 2016) function: TEXTJOIN:
+Instead, you must manually select each cell to merge.
+Microsoft fixed this problem with the new (for Excel 2016) function: TEXTJOIN: